|

 would be called a storm

-sewer grate, around these parts, and is
+sewer grate, around these

 found in the street gutters to strain out debris.

-I'm sure you know what I'm on about!)"
+I'm sure you know what I'm on about

 Hospital

-"Anyway, I
+Anyway, I

-spent some time in hospital, but it
+spent some time in

-seems to me, that it was a low lying
+seems to me, that it was a low

-structure perhaps one or two floors, possibly an addition,
+structure perhaps one or two floors, possibly an addition

-perhaps an annex.
+perhaps an

 I remember the Ward

-and the view from the window.
-It
+view from the window

 was right at the foot of the hills

-- much closer than the view from
+closer than the view from

-the City Hospital.
+City Hospital.

-For some reason, I think the
+For some reason, I think t

-hospital was close to Holyrood Palace,
+was close to Holyrood P

 or backed onto Arthur's Seat.
-Do you have

-any thoughts on where that would have been?**
+on where that would have been?

 I as born at Elsie Inglis ( spell )

-maternity hospital in
+hospital in

-1953.
-Now a home for the aged as I recall."
+53. Now a home for the aged as I recall.

 George: The only